 Resume Buzzwords Engineering (Verbs)

 Engineers often forget to highlight their expertise with the action verbs on their resumes.
 Rather, they tend to use following buzzwords.
-Therefore, if you are writing a resume for an engineering related position, pay extra attention to this and try to use the action verbs or resume power phrases. below are some of such engineering resume buzzwords and actions verbs.
+Therefore, if you are writing a resume for an engineering related position, pay extra attention to this and try to use the action verbs or resume keywords.
+Below are some of such engineering resume buzzwords and actions verbs.

 32. Oversaw a project

 Using "oversaw" does not specifically say what you did in that role and how you were involved in the projection.
 This actually hints the reader think that you have not been actively participating in the project.
 Instead, you may consider using action verbs or better resume buzzwords like "assigned' "delegated" "Monitored" etc.